-ESSIM follows the ESDL principle of classifying energy system assets into Producers, Consumers, Storages, Conversions and Transmission.
+ESSIM follows the ESDL principle of classifying energy system assets into Producers, Consumers, Storages, Conversions and Transport (see Figure 14).
 Each asset (except for Transport assets) can either have a pre-determined behaviour (inflexible) programmed into it with the help of a profile or let ESSIM calculate its energy allocation (flexible) based on its flexibility, some control strategy and the behaviour of other assets in its network.
 ESSIM contains models for each of these five classes of assets and thanks to ESDL's hierarchical data structure, model behaviour can also be inherited from parent models.
 E.g., with a generic Consumer behaviour implementation, all existing ESDL Consumers such as ElectricityDemand, HeatingDemand, etc., and any ESDL Consumers added in the future can be supported within ESSIM.
-Additionally, implemented within ESSIM are also some specific asset models that have certain peculiarities.
-E.g., a cogeneration plant is a conversion asset with two output ports with one output effecting the other.
+Additionally, implemented within ESSIM are also some specific asset models that have certain peculiarities (see Figure 14).
+E.g., a co-generation plant is a conversion asset with two output ports with one output effecting the other.

-Figure 10: All implemented asset models in ESSIM.
+Figure 14: All implemented asset models in ESSIM.